Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 # Prerequisites

-Before doing anything that affects your Anki collection in a major way, please make a [complete backup](faq.md#how-do-i-backup-my-anki-data){:target="_blank"} of your collection.
+Before doing anything that affects your Anki collection in a major way (such as this), please make a [complete backup](faq.md#how-do-i-backup-my-anki-data){:target="_blank"} of your collection.